tjandrayana/ortho-cephalometry/README.md

 > **Note**: This project is a modernized version of the original [cephalometric](https://github.com/alexcorvi/cephalometric) project by [alexcorvi](https://github.com/alexcorvi).

+⭐ **Before you use it, please give a star to support this project!** ⭐

 ## 🎯 Overview

 This application allows you to upload lateral cephalogram images and perform computer-assisted cephalometric analysis for orthodontic diagnostic purposes.
 The tool is designed for dental professionals to analyze cephalometric radiographs efficiently.